gprMax/gprMax/README.rst

 We recommend using Miniconda to install Python and the required Python packages for gprMax in a self-contained Python environment.
 Miniconda is a mini version of Anaconda which is a completely free Python distribution (including for commercial use and redistribution).
 It includes more than 300 of the most popular Python packages for science, math, engineering, and data analysis.

 * Install Miniconda (Python 3.5 version) from http://conda.pydata.org/miniconda.html (help with Miniconda installation from http://conda.pydata.org/docs/install/quick.html)
-* Open a Terminal (Linux/Mac OS X) or Command Prompt (Windows) and run the following commands:
+* Open a Terminal (Linux/macOS) or Command Prompt (Windows) and run the following commands:

 .. code-block:: none